cyberbotics/webots-doc/guide/classroom-license-setup.md

 You can install Webots on all the computers in a classroom, even if you have more computers than licenses.
 In our example, if you have 20 licenses and 30 computers, then 20 students could use the software simultaneously on any of the 30 computers.
-If a 21rst student comes in, he won't be able to start Webots until one of the 20 students stops using Webots.
+However, if a 21rst student comes in, he won't be able to start Webots until one of the 20 students stops using Webots.

 #### Restrict the license to specific machines